-Microsoft retired Gold Cloud partner competency, Solutions partner designations are required.
-Gold and Silver competencies are retired and replaced with Solutions Partner designations.
-For this specialization, your organization must have an active Solutions Partner for Digital & App Innovation (Azure) or Data & AI (Azure) designation to apply
+Microsoft retired Gold Cloud partner competency, new Solutions partner designation required.
+Gold & Silver competencies were replaced with Solutions Partner designations.
+Azure specialization requirements are now associated with your achievement of a required Solutions Partner designation.
+For this specialization, your organization must have an active Solutions Partner for Infrastructure (Azure) designation

-Module A- July1,2022
+Module A - July 1, 2022

-Checklist updates published in the May 2, 2022, preview for Module A is now required InControl 2.2, a new Skilling Plan has been added to the checklist.
-This is required July 1, 2022
+Checklist updates published May 2, 2022, in preview for Module A audit checklist are now required.

+• InControl 2.2, a new required Skilling Plan has been added to the checklist